Oils lead FTSE up as Citi ups 2012 crude forecast

 Newedge Strategy said it expected UK CPI to run at a much more modest 3.5 percent by the end of first quarter of 2012.

-That should provide some cheer to retailers such as Carpetright CATVU.L, which have seen consumer spending squeezed by higher prices and the UK government's austerity measures.
+That should provide some cheer to retailers such as Carpetright, which have seen consumer spending squeezed by higher prices and the UK government's austerity measures.

 Carpetright posted its worst-ever first-half results, but its shares rose 9.3 percent as it said it expected its performance to improve in the six months to the end of April and confirmed its full-year guidance.